Olivier-Berg/PPE-notes/Readme.md

 I am studying Philosophy, Politics and Economics and Merton College, Oxford.
+This is my obsidian vault with all my lecture not